bootstrap-vue/bootstrap-vue/docs/reference/variants/README.md

 ### Button variants
 All the **base variants** plus:
 * `outline-<base variant>`
-* `link` which renders teh button with the look of a link but retains button padding and margins.
+* `link` which renders the button with the look of a link but retains button padding and margins.

 These translate to class names `btn-<variant>` and `btn-outline-<variant>`.